 STEP 9: Licentiate of The Medical Council Of Canada:

-After successful completion of the MCCQE exams, part I and II, an individual is awarded the Licentiate of the Medical Council of Canada (LMCC).
-It is to be kept in mind that MCC is not the licence to practice in Canada yet.
+After successful completion of the MCCQE exams, parts I and II, an individual is awarded the Licentiate of the Medical Council of Canada (LMCC).
+It is to be kept in mind that MCC is not license to practice in Canada yet.
 This license is to be used to apply for permissions from Canada Medical Regulatory Authority.